josh-wong/josh-wong.github.io/docs/projects/index.md

----
-status: new
----

 # Projects

-The following are projects that I've worked on and continue to review on a normal basis.
+The following are types of projects that I've worked on and continue to review on a normal basis.

 <div class="grid cards" markdown>